cortexlabs/cortex/docs/miscellaneous/contact-us.md

 ## Support

-[GitHub](https://github.com/cortexlabs/cortex/issues) - Submit feature requests, file bugs and track issues
+[GitHub](https://github.com/cortexlabs/cortex/issues) - Submit feature requests, file bugs, and track issues.

-[Gitter](https://gitter.im/cortexlabs/cortex) - Chat with us realtime in our Community channel.
+[Gitter](https://gitter.im/cortexlabs/cortex) - Chat with us in our community channel.

 [Email](mailto:hello@cortexlabs.dev) - Email us at `hello@cortexlabs.dev` to contact us privately.

 ## Contribute to Cortex

-Find instructions how to set up your development environment to contribute to Cortex in the [Development guide](../contributing/development.md).
+Find instructions for how to set up your development environment in the [development guide](../contributing/development.md).

-## Careers
+## We're hiring

 Interested in joining us?
-See our [Job Postings](https://angel.co/company/cortex-labs-inc/jobs).
+See our [job postings](https://angel.co/company/cortex-labs-inc/jobs).